Send and receive messages¶

 Introduction¶

-In the following paragraphs, we will use a C# example to describe in detail the principles of how to construct a FIX message, send it to the server and receive the response.
+In this article, we will use a C# example to describe in detail the principles of how to construct a FIX message, send it to the server and receive the response.
+This example is by no means a bullet-proof application and was kept as simple as possible to allow programmers to easily understand the concept of using FIX API messages.

-In order to establish and maintain a proper communication with the server and proper handling of the responses, additional functionality is required, which was skipped for the sake of simplicity and clarity.
+In order to establish and maintain proper communication with the server and proper handling of the responses, additional functionality is required, which was skipped for the sake of simplicity and clarity.
 We will deal with these subjects in future articles.

-Code Sample¶
+Code sample¶

-You can find the code sample discussed in this article on our GitHub repository here: https://github.com/spotware/FIX-API-Sample
+You can find the code sample discussed in this article on our GitHub repository

-Overview of FIX Communication¶
+Overview of FIX communication¶

-A FIX message is just a string composed of sets of numerical tags and values separated by |.
+A FIX message is just a string composed of sets of numerical tags and values separated by a vertical bar (|).
 Each tag represents a different field for which a certain set of values is allowed.
 Below you can see a sample FIX message which requests authentication from the server.

 8=FIX.4.4|9=126|35=A|49=theBroker.12345|56=CSERVER|34=1|52=20170117- 08:03:04|57=TRADE|50=any_string|98=0|108=30|141=Y|553=12345|554=passw0rd!|10=131|